sebgad/cloudBackup/kubernetes/README.md

   --restart=no \
   <image>
 ```
 Please consider here to change the restart policy in order to let systemd take care of it.

 Repeat this step with all necessary container.

 The label defines, that all containers in the pod are allowed to be updated automatically if a new image is available in the registry.
-You can move it to the container, if you only allow to certain containers inside the pod or remove if you do not allow auto update.
+Remove it, if you don't want autoupdate enabled for this container.

 ## Generate kubernetes file from pod
 ``` bash